derekchen14/notableAlpha/README.md

-# Notable - Web app for discovering insights through organzing your thoughts and ideas
+# Notable - Web app for discovering insights through organizing your thoughts and ideas

 Read more at: http://www.productivityanywhere.com/about